GestaltCogTeam/Ship_Classification_Moored/readme.md

 # A Hierarchical Spatial-Temporal Embedding Method Based on Enhanced Trajectory Features for Ship Type Classification

-Dataset and source code for ship type classification by a hierarchical spatial-temporal embedding method based on enhanced trajectory features.
+Dataset and source code for ship type classification by a hierarchical spatial-temporal embedding method based on enhanced trajectory features (https://www.mdpi.com/1424-8220/22/3/711).
+Sensors 2022, 22(3), 711

 ## Reqriments
 - python 3.6